-The design of the building further enhances the patio by providing large overhead glass doors that can be opened to create indoor/outdoor space.
-In addition, the patio is surrounded by a sleek modern railing to emphasize safety while at the same time maintaining openness.
+The design of the building further enhances the patio by providing large overhead glass doors to blend indoor/outdoor spaces.
+In addition, the patio is surrounded by a sleek, modern guard rail system that further emphasizes safety and transparency.
 The overall exterior facade strives to blend into the downtown fabric through its use of similar materials, massing, and scale without appearing to be historic.
-Lastly, the first floor entrance canopy consists of salvaged corrugated chicken wire glass that provides a unique twist on an old material repurposed and made new again.
+Lastly, the first floor entrance canopy consists of salvaged corrugated chicken wire glass that provides a unique twist on an old material re-purposed and made new again.

 The corner of 10th Street & Phillips Avenue has anchored the northern end of Sioux Falls vibrant downtown corridor where shops and eateries line both sides of Phillips Avenue.
 On this site was the former Copper Lounge building, a two-story mixeduse structure with residential housing above the main floor Bar and Retail.
 This property has been in the crosshairs of the public eye since its collapse in 2016.
 Tragically, a life was lost.
 Upon cleanup, the property sat vacant for a little over a year and became a constant reminder to passersby of the tragic event.

 Needless to say, the City, the developer and the entire community wanted something to be done quickly to bring “life” back to the corner of 10th Street & Phillips Avenue.
 In 2018, indeed new life surfaced from the rubble and ruin of the site.
 The design team was challenged to transform not only the stigma of the tragic event but to add a resurgence of activities to further enhance the downtown mantra of “live, work and play”.